Veolia Environnement (OTCMKTS:VEOEY) Raised to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Veolia Environnement (OTCMKTS:VEOEY – Get Rating) from a sell rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Veolia Environnement (OTCMKTS:VEOEY – Get Rating) from a sell rating to a hold rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “Veolia Environnement is the only global company to offer the entire range of environmental services in the water, waste management, energy and transportation sectors.
 Veolia has been creating global and integrated solutions for public and private sector clients over the world.
 The quality of its research, the expertise and synergies developed between its teams, its mastery of the public-private partnership model and our commitment to sustainable development have made us a benchmark player in major environmental matters. “